 Affordable and Comprehensive Tooth Replacement

-- Can Be Customized to Fit with Dental Implants
+- #3 Can Be Paired with Dental Implants

-You don’t have to, but it’s highly recommended.
-Without tooth replacement, you may experience numerous adverse effects including:
+You don’t have to replace your teeth, but it’s highly recommended.
+Without tooth replacement, you may experience numerous adverse effects, including:

 - Inability to chew food thoroughly, which can lead to choking or a limited diet